austinddeshong97/SWDnD/Austin_Notes_Archive/Campaign01_Session_001.md

 #### Zevaa Cir'du

 > Zevaa just completed a job for a local Rebel cell on Nanth'ri.
 She eliminated key Imperial officers at the city of Ba'lorka and allowed the Rebels to steal a shuttle with Imperial data on board.
-She is currently lying low in Totora, but wants to get off world sooner rather than later in case things get sticky...
+She is currently lying low in Totora, but wants to get off world sooner rather than later in case things get sticky.
+Maybe she can find a ship off world in the cantina...

 * Zevaa starts this adventure with 5000cr and whatever gear she normally carries